minikN/Tuzk/README.md

 #### Accessing tuzk globally
 There are many ways to achieve this.
 * Using shell aliases: You could create a simple alias in your `.bashrc` or `.zshrc` file like so: `echo "alias tuzk=\"php ~/builds/Tuzk/tuzk\"" >> ~/.zshrc && source ~/.zshrc`.
-If you open a new terminal after that you should be able to write `tuzk --help` and see Tuzk's help menu.
+If you open a new terminal afterwards you should be able to write `tuzk --help` and see Tuzk's help menu.
 There are obviously many ways of doing this.
 Google is your friend.
 * Using composer (coming soon): If you have installed Tuzk globally using composer you can add composers' `vendor/bin` directory to your PATH like so (assuming zsh): `echo "export PATH=~/.config/composer/vendor/bin:$PATH" >> ~/.zshrc && source ~/.zshrc`.
-After that you should be able to open a new Terminal window, type `tuzk --help` to see the help menu.
+After that you should be able to open a new terminal window and type `tuzk --help` to see the help menu.

 ### Schemes, themes and generators
-Give me a couple of secdons to talk about those terms.
+Give me a couple of seconds to talk about those terms.
 You may confuse them when first using Tuzk, so let this be your guide of what is what.
 * **Schemes**: Schemes (or color schemes) are simple text files in which you define a color palette and other variables optionally.
 Of course, you may use any existing color scheme you want, as long as you write it down in a format Tuzk can understand.
 We will shortly look at this in detail.
 Schemes are located in `~/.config/tuzk/schemes`.
-* **Generators**: Generators are the bridge beweteen color schemes and applications.
+* **Generators**: Generators are the bridge between color schemes and applications.
 A generator will create a theme based off a color scheme for a given application.
-It will read the variables you have defined in your scheme file and creates a theme file off a template you have defined for said generator.
+It will read the variables you have defined in your scheme file and create a theme file off a template you have defined for said generator.
 Generators are located in `~/.config/tuzk/generators`.
-* **Themes**: A theme is created by a generator after it read your scheme file.
+* **Themes**: A theme is created by a generator after it has read your scheme file.
 Depening on the generator you wrote, it could (for example) be a `.tmTheme` file for sublime, a vim color scheme, a rofi theme or anything else.
 Themes are located in `~/.config/tuzk/generators/<name of generator>`.

 By default Tuzk doesn't come with any schemes, themes or generators.
 It wouldn't make sense to include them.
 A generator for example is system specific.
 You need to tell it how your theme file should look like, where to copy it and what to run before and after application.
 That being said, I have my Tuzk config files publicly [available](https://github.com/minikN/i3-monokai/tree/master/files/.config/tuzk).
 Feel free to use them.

 #### Initialisation & first steps
 ##### Initialisation
 After you have access to the `tuzk` executable, there is one more thing you need to in order to get going.
-You need to initialize tuzk.
+You need to initialize Tuzk.

 You can do so by running `tuzk --init`.
 This will create all the necessary folders and files inside `~/config/tuzk`.